kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 			- And how would I wake you up?
 				- repeated - please wake me up Lewis.
 			- Lewis brained it with his mace.
 Tore down the painting and lit it afire.
+	- Rem looked for buttons/hidden passageways.
+This section is part of the temple but was cemented off long ago.
+	- Perse cut off the head of the heirophant